androsrj/pshd/README.md

 ## Remainder of work for project

 I believe that my 3 functions are mostly complete and running as intended.
-All that is left for me to do is to finish all necessary compatibility checks within each function, and to set up a series of extensive formal tests to ensure correctness.
+All that is left for me to do is to finish all necessary compatibility checks within each function, formally cite the Tsamardinos reference above, and set up a series of extensive formal tests to ensure correctness.
 I also need to write up a vignette, and create examples for each function that can be visible in the documentation.

 ## Other